Music of Hawaii: Music festivals and venues

 Major music festivals in Hawaii include the Merrie Monarch Hula Festival, which brings together hula groups from across the world, as well as a number of slack-key and steel guitar festivals: Big Island Slack Key Guitar Festival, Steel Guitar Association Festival and the Gabby Pahinui/Atta Isaacs Slack Key Festival.
 April's Aloha Week is a popular tourist attraction, as is the Moloka'i Music Festival held around Labor Day.
 There was also a Hawaii International Jazz Festival, which ran from 1993 until 2007.
 The annual Pacific Rim Jazz Festival occurs in mid-autumn at the Hawaii Convention Center.
 The annual Manoa Jazz & Heritage Festival takes place in early autumn at the Andrews Amphitheatre on the University of Hawaiʻi at Mānoa campus.

 Hawaii is home to numerous hotels, many of which feature music in the afternoon or evening; some of the more prominent ones include the Kahala Hilton, the Sheraton Moana Hotel, the Sheraton Waikiki, the Halekulani, Casanova's and the King Kamehameha Hotel.
-Large music venues in Hawaii include the University of Hawaii at Hilo Performing Arts Center, which has 600 seats and is the largest venue on the Big Island.
+Large music venues in Hawaii include the University of Hawaiʻi at Hilo Performing Arts Center, which has 600 seats and is the largest venue on the Big Island.
 A 560-seat venue and cultural exhibition center on Kauai is the Kauai Community College Performing Arts Center.
 In Honolulu, the Neal S. Blaisdell Center Arena, Concert Hall, and Exhibition Hall are three of the largest venues in the state.
 Other venues for Hawaiian music on Oahu include the Waikiki Shell, an establishment used primarily for concerts and entertainment purposes.
 Over the years many local, as well as international artists, have graced the stage there.
 It is a unique outdoor theater located in Kapiolani Park.
 This venue seats 2,400 persons, with the capacity to hold up to 6,000 more on the lawn area.
-Concerts, graduation ceremonies, and hula shows are very popular at this site, as well as Kennedy Theatre and Andrews Amphitheatre on the campus of the University of Hawaii at Manoa, the Blaisdell Center Concert Hall, the Hawaii Theatre in downtown Honolulu, the Red Elephant (a performance space and recording studio in downtown Honolulu), Paliku Theatre on the campus of Windward Community College and the Leeward Community College Theatre.
+Concerts, graduation ceremonies, and hula shows are very popular at this site, as well as Kennedy Theatre and Andrews Amphitheatre on the campus of the University of Hawaiʻi at Mānoa, the Blaisdell Center Concert Hall, the Hawaii Theatre in downtown Honolulu, the Red Elephant (a performance space and recording studio in downtown Honolulu), Paliku Theatre on the campus of Windward Community College, and the Leeward Community College Theatre.
 The historic Lanai Theatre is a cultural landmark on Lanai, dating back to the 1930s.